m33ts4k0z/silabs-multipan-docker/README.md

   adapter: ezsp
 ```
 Restart Zigbee2MQTT.
-It might take a couple of tried for Zigbee2MQTT to connect the first time but it will work without issues afterwards.
+It might take a couple of tries for Zigbee2MQTT to connect the first time but it will work without issues afterwards.

 ## Update